hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 > - how to create data
 > - how to read data
 > - how to update data
-> - how to listen to store events
+> - how to listen to store eventsn

 ## Introduction